Indian Railways Research Guide

 The aim of this document is to try and collect together various sources of information on Indian Railways, so that people unfamiliar with India and or railways are given some ideas on where to look.
 It has been prompted by a number of requests received recently from individuals or TV companies for help, and rather than try each time to tell people about sources of information and possibly forget, I will try to list all I know here.

 The notes on sources here will also be of use to people researching Africa and South America.
 It is not meant to be for committed railway enthusiasts, so I have kept the technical side very simple deliberately.
-It is strongly recommended that before you visit any museum or institution, that you telephone first to see if they have the relevant documents.
+It is strongly recommended that before you visit any museum or institution, that you contact them first to see if they have the relevant documents.

 In the context of this document India should be taken to mean those countries governed by The India Office prior to Indian and Pakistani Independence in 1947, and their subsequent names after Independence.
 It will therefore include India, Pakistan (both East and West), Bangladesh, Ceylon/Sri Lanka and Burma/Myanmar.
 India will be used as a generic term, unless other names are specifically needed.